 - "Open to Class": are courses that are restricted to students in specific class standing (e.g. Course note indicating "Open to Seniors").

 - "Open to Major" are courses that are restricted to students who are enrolled in a specific major (e.g. Accounting).

 - "Closed Course" is one that has reached the limited number of students set by the department.

 - "By Permission Only" are set for courses that are managed at the discretion of the department.

 Students who are encountering issues registering for specific courses please refer to COURSE Restriction.

-In-person and WEBREG registration for Fall 2019 will continue until the end of the ADD/DROP Period at the beginning of the Fall Semester in September.
+In-person and WEBREG registration for Spring 2020 will continue until the end of the ADD/DROP Period at the beginning of the Spring Semester in January.

-Initial/In-Person Registration for NJIT courses begins Monday, Apr.
-8, 2019 based on degree credits.
+Pre-Registration/In-Person Registration for NJIT courses begins Monday, November 4, 2019 based on degree credits.

 NOTE that Non-matriculating students may not register for NJIT courses via this Exchange Registration agreement.